-Amid all the arguments and justifications that have arisen in the wake of Operation Protective Edge, it seems that there is one thing that everyone agrees upon, even if not everyone is ready to admit it: Israel’s great shock in the face of the growing strength of Hamas and other terrorist organizations.
+Amidst all the arguments and justifications that have arisen in the wake of Operation Protective Edge, it seems there is one thing that everyone agrees upon, even if not everyone is ready to admit it: Israel’s great shock in the face of the growing strength of Hamas other terrorist organizations.

-Whereas previously, it was common for Israelis to easily dismiss and laugh away the hateful propaganda and threats of terrorist organizations, which predicted Israel’s destruction, because of their meager capabilities, suddenly, before our very eyes, we discover that they have grown into a monster of tremendous proportions.
+Whereas previously, it was common for Israelis to dismiss and laugh away the hateful propaganda and threats of terrorist organizations, which predicted Israel’s destruction, because of their meager capabilities, suddenly we discover that they have grown, before our very eyes, into a monster of tremendous proportions.

 From tunnels, hospitals and kindergartens throughout Gaza, Hamas and other terrorist organizations shelled Tel Aviv, Jerusalem and Haifa, forcing the IDF to utilize its most advanced capabilities to stop the attacks, though not with overwhelming success.

-Even right-wing politicians took issue with this stance.
-“True,” they said, “it is possible that the disengagement might strengthen terror; however, will the land really ‘be easy for them to conquer’?
+Even right-wing politicians took issue with this stance: “True,” they said, “it is possible that the disengagement might strengthen terrorism; however, will the land really ‘be easy for them to conquer’?
 Do they imagine that they can challenge the IDF militarily and conquer all of Israel?”
-Yet, after the miraculous discovery of numerous attack tunnels many in the political and military echelons have come to admit that broader goal of the tunnels is, simply stated, the conquest of vast areas of populated land.
+Yet, only recently, after the miraculous discovery of numerous attack tunnels, many in the political and military echelons have come to admit that broader goal of the tunnels is, simply stated, the conquest of vast areas of populated land.

-With my own ears, I heard a minister in the government exclaim that without the “lucky” discovery of Hamas’s tunnels, our enemies would have “brought Israel to its knees, to the same degree of existential threat that existed at the beginning of the Yom Kippur War.”
-And here is the point: those tunnels were dug in the very area Israel withdrew from in the Gaza disengagement.
+With my own ears, I heard a minister in the government exclaim that without the “lucky” discovery of tunnels, our enemies would have “brought Israel to its knees, to the same degree of existential threat that existed at the beginning of the Yom Kippur War.”
+And here is the point: Those tunnels were dug in that very area that Israel withdrew from in the Gaza disengagement.